zcstanley/DATA2LIFT/foster/Scripts/README.md

 ## Overview

 This folder contains a series of R scripts developed for the processing and analysis of foster youth data in the United States.
-These scripts handle various tasks from downloading data to processing and final distribution of arrest data to Public Use Microdata Areas (PUMAs).
+These scripts handle various tasks from downloading data to processing and final distribution of foster youth data to Public Use Microdata Areas (PUMAs).

 ## Contents